pbinkley/microcopying_1940/index.markdown

 others, is not so much non-profit as non-money losing.</p>

 <p>I think it is essential that we bring this out at this
-time because we not only must keep our heads above water and <span style="page" id="page250">[p.250]</span> take in as much as we expend, but if we are to be self-supporting we must find a market, if you will, for positive or for negatives that we have made, which will in turn through some revolving fund system produce revenue for the production of other depositors of new material.
+time because we not only must keep our heads above water and <span class="page" id="page250">[p.250]</span> take in as much as we expend, but if we are to be self-supporting we must find a market, if you will, for positive or for negatives that we have made, which will in turn through some revolving fund system produce revenue for the production of other depositors of new material.
 I don't think we can go to